bluelightspirit/MUSIX/README.md

 8) How to make a window popup close after any button press.
 9) How to properly make a functional game using JFrame by changing the text, questions, audio clip, amount of points, and if hint button should appear per question, using all of those skills I learned above in addition with my previous knowledge on how to add an amount of points.

+## What goal(s) did I accomplish?

+I created a game where the player tries to guess what song they're listening to with the goal of obtaining as many points as possible!

 ## Compiling

 This program uses solely Java to compile.